x1angli/cvt2utf/README.md

 By default, the converted output text files will __NOT__ contain BOM (byte order mark).

-However, you can use the switch `-a` or `--addbom` to explicitly include BOM in the output text files.
+However, you can use the switch `-b` or `--addbom` to explicitly include BOM in the output text files.

 To learn more, please check: https://en.wikipedia.org/wiki/Byte_order_mark